 This course includes three modules and will run for approximately two and one half hours.
 Each module will include a mix of activities, discussions, watching videos and slides.
-[Note: the participant guide shows only the module names and times, not the specific components.]
+Your instructor will lead the discussions and walk you through the course.